HumanCellAtlas/dcp-community/charters/DataPortal/charter.md

 ## Milestones and Deliverables
 * Nov 2018:  Deploy a minimum viable product (MVP) feature set as part of the HCA DCP beta test phase.
 * Q1  2019:  Implement as needed improved scaling/hardening to address any gaps identified during the HCA DCP beta test phase.
 * 1H  2019:  Discussion forums support.
 User feedback application support.
 Click through to the Ingestion Service UI.
+Integration with authentication and authorization facilities.

 ## Roles